 Creating an enterprise-wide approach to automation lets you automate not only IT processes, but also entire technologies, teams, and organizations.

 Red Hat® Ansible® Automation Platform includes all the tools needed to implement enterprise-wide automation, including playbooks, a visual dashboard, and analytics.
 It also uses webhooks to automate IaC workflows and enable GitOps practices.

 Ansible Playbooks, written in YAML, describe the desired state of your systems, which are usually kept in source control.
-Red Hat Ansible Automation Platform does the work of getting your systems to the desired state, no matter their current state.
+Ansible Automation Platform does the work of getting your systems to the desired state, no matter their current state.

 Ansible Automation Platform makes your installations, upgrades and day-to-day management repeatable and reliable.

 With an Ansible Automation Platform subscription, you can deploy new applications and services faster, manage IT infrastructure more efficiently, and see an increase in app development productivity.
 And you’ll get access to certified content from our robust partner ecosystem, hosted management services, and life cycle technical support so your teams can create, manage, and scale automation across your organization.